googleapis/google-cloud-ruby/KOKORO.md

 ### All

+#### General

 - [signet](https://github.com/googleapis/signet) and [googleauth](https://github.com/googleapis/google-auth-library-ruby) use the build scripts and docker images defined in the .kokoro folder in google-cloud-ruby. [google-api-client](https://github.com/googleapis/google-api-ruby-client) has its own build process currently, although work is being done to make it consistent with the other repos.

+#### Presubmit

-- Presubmit builds run when a PR is opened, or when a commit is pushed to an open PR.
+- Run when a PR is opened, or when a commit is pushed to an open PR.
 They run unit tests only.
+- Will skip all tests if the commit message contains either "[ci skip]" or "[skip ci]"

+#### Continuous

-- Continuous builds run when a PR is merged to master.
+- Run when a PR is merged to master.
 They run all unit tests.
 They run acceptance tests for a gem if the commit on master which triggered the build contains changes to that gem.

+#### Nightly

+- Run ...nightly.
+They run unit tests for all gems and acceptances tests for every gem that has acceptance tests.

+#### Release

-- Release builds run when autorelease triggers them.
+- Run when autorelease triggers them.
 Autorelease scans the googleapis repos for open PRs with the "autorelease: pending" tag every 15 minutes.
 It will trigger a build when a PR opened by either [releasetool](https://github.com/googleapis/releasetool) or [release-please](https://github.com/googleapis/release-please) is merged and the release has been tagged.
-- Release builds will, after publishing the gem to rubygems.org, build and push the ref docs to a staging bucket.
+- Will, after publishing the gem to rubygems.org, build and push the ref docs to a staging bucket.
 This bucket is scanned once an hour.
 Upon finding changes docpublisher will copy the ref docs into the bucket used to serve googleapis.dev.
-- Nightly builds run ...nightly.
-They run unit tests for all gems and acceptances tests for every gem that has acceptance tests.
-- Presubmits will skip all tests if the commit message contains either "[ci skip]" or "[skip ci]"

 ### Ubuntu